ntsd/ntsd.github.io-old/_posts/2020-3-3-install-openwrt-into-banana-pi-r64.md

 make menuconfig
 ```

-Set config and include built-in dependency that you want (Luci is not include by default)
+Set config and include built-in dependency that you want (Luci is not included by default)

 then save to `.config`